-Actin-like proteins are present in cells that already express a primary actin, or in non-eukaryotic cells.
+Actin-like proteins are present in cells that already express a primary actin, or in noneukaryotic cells.
 An example of #1 is the novel actin-like protein 1 (NAP1) in Chlamydomonas reinhardtii, Volvox carteri, and other closely related algae that encode a primary actin.
 Chlamydomonas NAP1 is roughly 60% identical to mammalian actin, while the primary actin is closer to 90% [6][7].
 Non-eukaryotic examples are actin-like proteins in archaea, including Crenactin and Lokiactin, and bacteria, including MreB and ParM.

 There are no clear rules for when a candidate homolog should be considered an actin, an actin-related protein, or an actin-like protein.
-To ensure that our rules defining a protein as a true actin are not incomplete or inaccurate, leading to holes in our understanding of actin biology, we aim to simplify this problem.
-Here, we work towards defining a "true" actin by creating a set of clear, easily testable, and quantifiable criteria.
+Here, we work towards defining a "true" actin by creating a set of clear, easily testable, and quantifiable criteria that can be used to functionally annotate these proteins.
 Beyond actin, we hope that this general workflow and the idea of using quantitative measures of similarity across sequence, structure, and function to define protein families will be broadly useful.